Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Tamsulosina Combix.

-Be especially careful withTamsulosina Combix (and tell your doctor)
+Be particularly careful withTamsulosina Combix (and tell your doctor)

-Please inform your ophthalmologist that you have previously taken, are taking, or plan to take tamsulosina.
-The specialist may take the necessary precautions regarding medication and surgical techniques.
-Consult your doctor if you should or should not postpone or temporarily discontinue taking this medication if you are about to undergo eye surgery due to a cataract or increased eye pressure (glaucoma).
+Please inform your ophthalmologist that you have previously taken, are taking, or plan to take tamsulosine.
+The specialist may take the necessary precautions regarding medication and surgical techniques to be used.
+Consult your doctor if you should or should not postpone or temporarily suspend taking this medication if you are going to undergo eye surgery due to cataracts or increased pressure in the eye (glaucoma).

 Children and adolescents

-Do not administer this medication to children or adolescents under 18 years old because it has no effect on this population.
+Do not give this medication to children or adolescents under 18 years of age, as it has no effect on this population.

 Use of Tamsulosina Combix with other medications